sora7/kiririn-grabber/README.md

     -t, --tags
 List of tags you want to load.
 Note that this must be the **last** key (everything after -t or --tags grabber will understand as tags).
-Every booru has restrictions in maximum tag count (for anonymous mode), so grabber
+Every booru has restrictions in maximum tag count (for anonymous mode), overlimit tags will be discarded.

 ###Optional